Understanding Tear Trough Fillers Side Effects: Common and Rare

 1. Tyndall Effect

 The Tyndall effect is the bluish or discoloured appearance of the under-eye area.
-It usually occurs when the filler is injected more superficially than to the appropriate skin depth.
+It usually occurs when the filler is injected more superficially than the appropriate skin depth.
 Tyndall effects are a side effect of tear trough fillers when an inexperienced doctor injects them.
 In this case, dissolving the filler is usually the best action.

 2. Swelling